koki10190/beezle/README.md

-# Vaults
+# Vaults / Bub

-### Vaults is a social media platform inspired by twitter and nexify
+### Vaults / Bub is a social media platform inspired by twitter and nexify

 ## How to install and run Vaults?